johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 I'm going to talk about events, warming up with some hopefully obvious stuff, working towards the concept of the event as an occasion of experience as proposed by Alfred North Whitehead.
 I will end with some examples.

-Firstly, let's see what the dictionary says about events…
+Firstly, let's see what the dictionary says about events...

 > An event is something that happens.
 You can use events to describe all the things that are happening in a particular situation. — Collins Dictionary